 Originally from Nova Scotia, Bridget Arsenault holds a Master's Degree from Oxford University and a BA honours in English and Women Studies from Mount Allison University.
 A longtime journalist, she worked for Vanity Fair UK for over eight years, ending her time there as the Associate Editor, Print and Digital and the London Correspondent for vanityfair.com.
+Bridget is also the London Editor of Air Mail, a new weekly publication founded and edited by Graydon Carter, the former editor-in-chief of Vanity Fair.
 Bridget continues to work freelance for Vanity Fair and also works freelance for a variety of international publications, including British Vogue, Travel + Leisure, House & Garden, Refinery29 and Departures.
 Bridget is also a Lifestyle Editor at Forbes.com and the UK and London Editor for Equestrian Living.
 At the end of 2013 Bridget co-founded The Bright Young Things Film Club, an events company that fosters young filmmaking talent.
 That company came to an end in 2016 and Bridget launched a new events company Long-Winded Lady Productions.
 Bridget was the youngest Jury member on the London Spanish Film Festival in 2015.
-She has received numerous awards and accolades for both her writing and volunteer work, and she is currently working on a novel and developing a TV series called Overcommitted.
-In her spare time, Bridget loves to cook, horseback ride and is a keen party host.
+She has received numerous awards and accolades for both her writing and volunteer work, and she is currently working on a novel and a non-fiction book about Dorothy Parker.